tableau/connector-plugin-sdk/docs/share.md

 **Tableau Desktop:**

+For Windows:
 1. Create a directory for Tableau connectors.
 For example: `C:\tableau_connectors`
-1. Put the the folder containing your connector's manifest.xml file in this directory.
+1. Put the folder containing your connector's manifest.xml file in this directory.
 Each connector should have its own folder.
 For example: `C:\tableau_connectors\my_connector`
 1. Run Tableau using the `-DConnectPluginsPath` command line argument, pointing to your connector directory.
 For example:

     ```
     tableau.exe -DConnectPluginsPath=C:\tableau_connectors
+    ```

+For macOS:

+Replace [user name] with your name, for example /Users/kgarcia/tableau_connectors, and [Tableau version] with the version of Tableau that you’re running, for example, 2019.1.app.
+1. Create a directory for Tableau connectors.
+For example: `/Users/[user name]/tableau_connectors`
+1. Put the folder containing your connector's manifest.xml file in this directory.
+Each connector should have its own folder.
+For example: `/Users/[user name]/tableau_connector/my connector`
+1. Run Tableau using the `-DConnectPluginsPath` command line argument, pointing to your connector directory.
+For example:

+    ```
+    /Applications/Tableau\ Desktop\ [Tableau version].app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/[user name]/tableau_connectors
     ```

 **Tableau Server:**